 Purpose of the Corporate Transparency Act

-Enacted in 2021 to address concerns related to money laundering, terrorism financing, and other illicit activities, the CTA aims to enhance transparency in corporate structures.
+Enacted in 2021 to address concerns related to money laundering, terrorism financing, and other illicit activities, the CTA aims to enhance transparency in entity ownership structures.
 By mandating businesses to disclose information about their beneficial owners through the BOI report, the legislation seeks to deter the misuse of companies for criminal purposes.
 Small business owners, often unfamiliar with the intricacies of such regulations, need to understand how the CTA affects them, as non-compliance could result in criminal or civil penalties.

 Who needs to file a BOI report?